juancarloscastillo/jc-academic/content/post/ISA-2023/index.md

 ---

-I am organizing two panels for ISA 2023, call for papers is open until December 2022 (link to apply below each abstract)
+I am organizing two panels for ISA 2023, call for papers is open until September 2022 (link to apply below each abstract)

 ---